stagedml/pylightnix/docs/demos/MNIST.md

+Now we are ready to code.

 ### Stage 1: the dataset

-The MNIST dataset is well-known and is available in many places on the Internet.
+MNIST is a well-known dataset, it is available in many places on the Internet.
-We
+We may pick the closest one and download a single file `mnist.npz`.